heimrichhannot/contao-member_plus/README.md

 - additional fields (headline, alias, academicTitle, position, addressText, image)
 - tl_content support for members, to add additional member content
 - memberlist content element, with jumpTo Detail Page (show member reader module on custom page, article_reader - show reader on article only!, article or external page)
+- dummy images for male & femals (can be disabled and replaced with custom images)
 - memberreader module